hadouken/hadouken/docs/src/index.rst

 addition to running headless, Hadouken also has a powerful extension system that gives developers freedom to extend it in various ways.

-Hadouken runs on the following operating systems,
+Hadouken is known to run on the following platforms,

 * Windows 7, 8, 8.1 and 10
 * Windows Server 2008 R2, 2012, 2012 R2